kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

-# HeyMax Analytics Pipelines & Data Tables Repository
+# HeyMax Datasets and Data Tables Repository and Analytics Pipelines (Airflow)

-This repository contains the configuration, orchestration, and transformation layers of a modern data pipeline deployed on Google Cloud Platform (GCP), from Airflow DAGs to dbt configurations, and Kubernetes cluster configuration.
+## BigQuery Datasets Overview

+### `heymax_source`
+Raw data ingested from external sources such as CSV uploads, APIs, or production databases.
+This layer contains the untransformed source-of-truth data.

+---

+### `heymax_staging`
+Initial transformation layer where raw data is cleaned, standardized, and prepared for modeling.
+---

+### `heymax_core`
+Core modeling layer that applies business logic to create reusable dimensional and fact tables.

+---

+### `heymax_analytics`
+Final layer of aggregated tables optimized for dashboarding and business intelligence consumption.
+These tables are typically queried by tools like Looker Studio.

 This repo is organized into the following directories:

 ## 📂 airflow_dags
 Contains Apache Airflow DAGs and their respective <b>source tables</b>.
 These DAGs manage the flow of data from external sources into GCP services like Google Cloud Storage (GCS) and BigQuery via REST APIs or Kafka Streaming.